 I work as a “scribe” at Alongsiders International in Phnom Penh, Cambodia.

-I also work on other projects, usually involving vulnerable children and families, writing and/or photography.
-Or video.
-One of those is UnitingforChildren.org – which I started to raise awareness about the best practices for the care of orphaned and vulnerable children.
+I also work on other projects, usually involving vulnerable children and families, writing and photography.
+One of those is UnitingforChildren.org – raising awareness about the best practices for the care of orphaned and vulnerable children.

 I have three daughters and a wonderful wife who also works at Alongsiders.
-In the old days, as my daughter might say, I grew up in Albuquerque, graduated from Occidental College in 1989, worked with youth in inner-city Los Angeles, graduated from Fuller School of Intercultural Studies in 1997, and lived in Japan for nearly ten years.
-We moved to Cambodia in 2010.
+In the old days, as my daughter might say, I grew up in Albuquerque, graduated from Occidental College, worked with youth in inner-city Los Angeles, graduated from the Fuller School of Intercultural Studies, and lived in Japan for nearly ten years.

 We have lived in Phnom Penh, Cambodia since 2010.